-After initial acceptance to this program, all students are required to meet specific functional abilities - with or without accommodations - for successful completion of the program and to function safely and effectively in the variety of the profession's settings.
-The specific functional requirements are found in the Functional Abilities/ Core Performance Standards documents provided in the program information and application packets.
-Students who think they may not be able to meet the functional standards and need accommodation are encouraged to contact the college ACCESS department as soon as this program is of interest
+After initial acceptance to this program, all students are required to meet specific functional abilities with or without accommodations - for successful completion of the program and to function safely and effectively in the variety of the profession's settings.
+The specific functional requirements are found in the Functional Abilities/Core Performance Standards documents provided in the program information on the Respiratory Care website: www.collin.edu/rcp.
+Students who think they may not be able to meet the functional standards and need accommodation are encouraged to contact the college ACCESS department as soon as this program is of interest.